observable-playground/observable-playground/src/examples/rxjs/files/debounceTime.md

 <!--
 name:
 title:		debounceTime
-pageTitle:	RxJS debounceTime operator example
+pageTitle:	debounceTime — RxJS operator example + marble diagram
 desc:		debounceTime will emit a value from the source stream only if a given time has passed without source producing more values.
 See this marble diagram:
 docsUrl:	https://rxjs.dev/api/operators/debounceTime
 -->